Summit County, CO Murder Rates and Murder Maps

 A

 Summit County is higher versus other counties of the same size for murder.
-The table below compares crime in counties with comparable overall population in the county‘s boundaries.
+The table below compares murder in counties with comparable overall population.

 Similar County